JamesLyddon/diary_multi_class_design/design.md

 """
-Test initialises with instance variables set to arguments as expected
+Test initialises with instance variables set to arguments as expected Without a valid phone number in the contents
 """

 """
-Test reading time returns the correct response as an int for minutes (rounded down)
+Test initialises with instance variables set to arguments as expected With a valid phone number in the contents
 """

 """
-Test extract phone number extracts all valid phone numbers in contents and returns them as a list of strings
+Test initialises with instance variables set to arguments as expected With 2 valid phone numbers in the contents
+"""

+"""
+Test reading time returns the correct response as an int for minutes (rounded down)
 """

 ## Todo Unit Test Examples